MicrosoftDocs/cpp-docs/docs/standard-library/move-iterator-class.md

 ## <a name="op_star"></a> move_iterator::operator*

 Dereferences the stored iterator and returns the value.
 This behaves like an `rvalue reference` and performs a move assignment.
-The operator transfers the current element out of the base iterator and the element to the next position becomes the new current element.
+The operator transfers the current element out of the base iterator.
+The element that follows becomes the new current element.

 ```cpp
 reference operator*() const;